Sikder Group: Financial situation

 At the end of 2016, the company's liabilities included about 2,000 crore Bangladeshi taka ($253M as of 2016) spread among three banks.

 In late 2024, reports indicated that First Security Islami Bank had exposure to Sikder Group worth over Tk 2,254 crore, with a significant portion of the loan not classified properly.

-On 28 September 2025, a court in Dhaka has ordered the freezing of investments totaling 353 million Thai baht (approximately Tk 133 crore) made in seven Thai companies by the three children of former National Bank Chairman Zainul Haque Sikder.
+On 28 September 2025, a court in Dhaka ordered the freezing of investments totaling 353 million Thai baht (approximately Tk 133 crore) made in seven Thai companies by the three children of former National Bank Chairman Zainul Haque Sikder.

 Controversies

-Sikder Group has also attracted attention from various law enforcement agencies around the world for having ties to criminal activities such as money laundering.
+Sikder Group has attracted attention from various law enforcement agencies around the world for having ties to criminal activities such as money laundering.

-In 2010, the US State of California sued the Group's carwash business for $6.6 million for allegedly exploiting workers.
+In 2010, the US state of California sued the group's carwash business for US$6.6 million for allegedly exploiting workers.

-On 19 May 2020, Exim Bank (Bangladesh) filed a case against the Group at Gulshan Police Station for allegedly shooting at and abducting the managing director and associate managing director of the bank.
-Following this filing, the main accused in the case, Ron Haque Sikder and Dipu Haque Sikder, fled the country in an air ambulance disguised as patients.
-Later, the duo, Ron Sikder and Dipu Sikder, were acquitted in a court verdict.
-Dhaka Metropolitan Magistrate Rajesh Chowdhury passed the order after the complainant in the case, Exim Bank Director Lt Col (retd) Serajul Islam, told the court that he had no objection to the court accepting a police final report.
+On 19 May 2020, Exim Bank (Bangladesh) filed a case against the group at Gulshan police station for allegedly shooting at and abducting the managing director and associate managing director of the bank.
+Following this filing, the main accused in the case, Ron Haque Sikder and Dipu Haque Sikder, fled the country in an air ambulance disguised as patients; they were later acquitted in a court verdict.
+Dhaka Metropolitan Magistrate Rajesh Chowdhury passed the order after the complainant in the case, Exim Bank Director Lt.
+Col. (retd.)
+Serajul Islam, told the court that he had no objection to the court accepting a police final report.